 Colorado students need you!
 Visit the Step Into Substitute Teaching webpage for additional information about how you can earn money, influence lives and make a difference!

 5-Year Substitute Authorization

-A 5-year substitute authorization requires you to hold a current or expired Colorado teacher license/certificate or a current out-of-state teacher license/certificate and have a current fingerprint-based background on file with CDE.
-During the application process, you will be required to upload a copy of your valid teacher license.
-Alternative or provisional teacher, special services provider, principal and administrator licenses and CTE and substitute authorizations do not qualify; it must be a full teacher license.
+To qualify for a 5-year substitute authorization requires, you must hold or have held a Colorado teacher license or hold a current out-of-state teacher license/certificate and have a current fingerprint-based criminal history report/background check on file with CDE.
+During the application process, those with out-of-state teacher licenses will be required to upload a copy of the valid certificate.
+Alternative or provisional teacher, special services provider, principal and administrator licenses and CTE, temporary, adjunct, substitute and other authorizations do not qualify; it must be a full teacher license.

 Once issued, the authorization is valid in all Colorado school districts, BOCES, charter schools and approved facility schools.